Stephen Pearcy: Career

 Pearcy and former Cinderella drummer Fred Coury formed the band Arcade in 1992.
 Arcade released a self-titled album in 1993 and another album the following year.
 In 1996, Pearcy dabbled in an industrial metal band called Vertex (with Megadeth's Al Pitrelli and drummer / electronic producer Hiro Kuretani).

 Pearcy reunited with Ratt in 1996, minus Robbin Crosby and Juan Croucier, only to leave the band for a second time in 2000 on the eve of a tour due to differences over the financial allocation amongst band members.

 Pearcy rejoined Ratt in 2006 before leaving again on April 24, 2014, explaining he was "officially done with having anything to do with them due to the constant turmoil, unresolved business, personal attacks/threats in the public forum, and most of all, the disrespect to the fans".

-On November 29, 2016, Pearcy and other members of Ratt announced the upcoming Back for More Tour.
+On November 29, 2016, Pearcy and other members of Ratt announced the upcoming Back for More Tour 2007.

-A new Ratt lineup including Jordan Ziff (lead guitars) and drummer Pete Holmes (from the band Black and Blue) performed a handful of shows in late 2018 and embarked on a world tour starting in May 2019.

 In April 2020, Pearcy appeared with Ratt in a television commercial for the insurance company Geico, where new homeowners lament that they "have a Ratt problem."

-Pearcy has recorded four solo records under his own indie label Top Fuel Records.
-The latest, "View to a Thrill", was released on Frontiers Music/Top Fuel Records in November 2018; the music from the album was written by Pearcy and guitarist Erik Ferentinos.
+Pearcy has recorded (6) solo records under his own indie label Top Fuel Records.
+The latest, “The Dogg Mob” soon to be released in the fall 2026.
+The last solo album "View to a Thrill", was released on Frontiers Music/Top Fuel Records in November 2018; the music from the album was written by Pearcy and guitarist Erik Ferentinos.
+Recording at MT Studios with long time original Ratt bassist Matt Thorne.
+The album is engineered, recorded, mixed and co produced with Matt.

 2024, as a guest, Pearcy is singing the song "Shoot Shoot" on the Michael Schenker album My Years with UFO.

 Personal life

 Pearcy is married to Kristi Adair.
-He has a daughter from his first marriage, born 1995.
+He has a daughter born 1995.

 Health

-Pearcy underwent knee replacement surgery in 2019, three months after two Ratt shows that saw him incapacitated to the point where he had difficulty remembering the words to some of the band's songs.
+Pearcy underwent two knee replacement surgeries in 2019, three months after two Ratt shows.
+The singer remains sober seven years to date.

-In the rockumentary "Nothing to Lose: A Stephen Pearcy Rockumentary" (2021), produced and directed by Kristi Adair, Pearcy confirmed that he beat his liver cancer after having chemotherapy and an ablation procedure that removed his cancer completely.
-He was subsequently on a maintenance program to make certain that his cancer did not return.
-As of 2022, four years after having been diagnosed, he was free of cancer.
+In the rockumentary "Nothing to Lose: A Stephen Pearcy Rockumentary" (2021), produced and directed by Kristi Adair, Pearcy’s wife and Co CEO of Top Fuel Entertainment.
+The company TFE manages Pearcy.
+The singer confirmed that he beat his liver cancer after having chemotherapy and an ablation procedure that removed his cancer completely.
+Also with the help of Kristi, he was put subsequently on a maintenance program to make certain that his cancer did not return.
+As of 2026, eight years after having been diagnosed, he was free of cancer.